jonbarrow/Pretendo/README.md

 4. Dump the ccerts folder to your computer.
 5. Disconnect from the WiiU and exit FTPiiU_Everywhere on it.
 6. On your PC go to wher you dumped ccerts and rename WIIU_COMMON_1_CERT.der to ClientCertificate.cer
 7. Congratulations!
 You now have your own copy of ClientCertificate.cer.
-Now you can go through the setup of creating your own Prentendo server!
+Now you can go through the setup of creating your own Pretendo server!

 # Currently implemented endpoints
 - [GET] https://account.nintendo.net/v1/api/devices/@current/status